dchu096/github-readme-stats/readme.md

 ## 🙏 Attribution

-This project is based on and inspired by
+This project is based on
 **GitHub Readme Stats** by [Anurag Hazra](https://github.com/anuraghazra).

 Original repository: